tgckpg/wenku10/README.md

 - Faster vertical text rendering ( I am planning to switch the core components to native library )
 - Better design.
 I don't think if I have time to do this

-#### How to compile
-- Sign the assembly first, for all project, follow the steps below:
-  1. Right click project properties -> Signing -> Uncheck signing
-  2. Under project -> expand the [Properties] group -> Edit AssemblyInfo.cs
-  3. Remove the `, PublicKey...` suffix inside `IntenalsVisibleTo`
-  4. Compile the project
-  5. Once the project is compile and the dll is present.
-Enable the signing again
-  6. Generate the publickey and put it after `InternalsVisibleTo`
-- For `libtranslate`, you need to generate the code before compiling

 #### Screenshots
 Here are some screenshots as of version 1.2.3b
 ![Screenshot 1](https://tgckpg.github.io/wenku10/screenshots/zh-tw (1).png)